cloudeight/style-guidelines/css/README.md

 .selector.has-error {}
 ```

 ## SASS
-Since we use SASS in all of our projects and given the popularity of SASS, there are guidelines that we wish to include in our CSS guidelines, without trying to showcase the functionality or features of SASS, here is how we best place SASS in our CSS in the most compatible way, following the above guidelines.
+Since we use SASS in all of our projects and given the popularity of SASS, there are guidelines that we wish to include in our CSS guidelines, here is how we best try to seamlessly place SASS in our CSS stylesheet, while following the above guidelines.

 ### Variables
-SASS variables do not need to follow that of the BEM methodology and structuring, but should:
+SASS variables do not need to follow that of the [BEM](#bem) methodology and structuring, but should:

 - Use lowercase
 - Use hyphen delimiters